 |Lack of a support system compared to custom-built sites|

-The main attraction for people choosing customizable websites is due to the design element.
-Our clients have mostly gone with customizable websites because every business has their own branding and character, and they want to stand out by having a website that is uniquely catered to them.
-The design and functions are made to be responsive on different platforms as they are custom built for that purpose.
+One of the main reasons why more and more people are choosing customizable websites is due to the design element.
+Our clients have mostly gone with customizable websites.
+This is mainly due to every business having its own branding and character.
+They want to stand out by having a website that is uniquely catered to them.
+The design and functions are made to be responsive on different platforms as they are custom-built for that purpose.

 - How do you want or need your website to function?

 - Are you looking to have your website and brand stand out?